 I graduated from Harvard in 1997 and then joined a startup company in the bay area for a few years.
-I then left to study at MIT.
+I then left to work on a PhD at MIT.
 My PhD thesis, supervised by Silvio Micali, studied three aspects of non-interactive zero-knowledge proofs.

 After PhD, I worked at the Zurich IBM Research Lab.
 In Fall 2007, I joined the faculty in the CS department at U. of Virginia in Charlottesville.
 I was promoted to Associate professor (tenure) in 2013.
-In 2016, I moved to Northeastern University.
+In 2016, I moved to Northeastern University, and was finally promoted to Professor in 2021.
+(Hint: If you move to a new university near your promotion boundary, I suggest negotiating on this point to avoid delays.)

 I’ve received the NSF Career award, the Microsoft Faculty Fellowship Award, the FEST fellowship, an Amazon Research award, an SAIC research award, a Jacobs Future of Money research prize, a Google Faculty Research Award, and the 2016 U of Virginia Professor of the year award by the student ACM chapter.